chester-lang/chester2025draft/README.md

 This project is under development and not usable yet.

+Warning: This project does contain very low quality large language model generated code when the person is too tired to code.

 https://www.the-lingo.org - note that the domain is subject to change

 [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=mio-19.chester-language-support)